Skip to Main

 Family Medicine

 This eight-week rotation is designed to provide a practical patient-care experience in an outpatient primary care setting.
-Students are provided the opportunity to deliver acute and continuing care and to address health maintenance issues in keeping with the primary care philosophy and under the supervision of a family practitioner.
+Students are provided the opportunity to deliver acute and continuing care and to address health maintenance issues in keeping with the primary care philosophy under the supervision of a family practitioner.
 During the course of this rotation, students should demonstrate the skills to practice evidence-based medicine and complete an evidence-based critical analysis project.

 Psychiatry